eComputerTips is reader-supported. When you buy through links on our site, we may earn a small commission without any additional cost to you.

 What does an HDMI port look like on a computer?

-Can I use the HDMI port on my computer as an input?
+Can you use the HDMI port on my computer as an input?

 What is the HDMI port used for?